top of page

 Ambassador Douglas H. M. Gibson

 He began his political ascent in 1970 when he was elected as a member of the Transvaal Provincial Council, where he served for 16 years, 9 of which as leader of the Opposition.
 He also served as a municipal councillor for 5 years.
+Gibson became a member of Parliament in 1991 and was elected to South Africa's first democratically elected parliament in 1994.
+He was the chief whip of his party from 1994 and, from 1997 until 2007, he was the Opposition Chief Whip.

+During his period in Parliament, he served as the Opposition spokesperson on a variety of portfolios, including Finance, Foreign Affairs, Justice, and Defence, among others.
 In 2007, he was appointed by President Mbeki as an ambassador, the first opposition MP so appointed since 1994.
 He served as South Africa's Ambassador to Thailand, Laos, Myanmar, and Cambodia from January 2008 to February 2012.
 He was also the Permanent Observer at the United Nations Economic and Social Commission for Asia and the Pacific.
 In February 2012, his term as ambassador ended and he returned to South Africa where he chaired the board of a major utility company.
-Gibson now writes, lectures, and comments on current affairs,

 Richard Zhang Xin